mcc85s/FightingEntropy/Audio/Logs.md

 You have to literally put on a FAKE front stage appearance, and come across as somebody that NEVER, EVER SWEARS IN REAL LIFE...
 Whereby causing every interaction that people have with one another, to be incredibly FAKE, NOT REAL, INSINCERE, DISINGENUOUS, and et cetera.

-As my mother FABIENNE SILVIE KIVLEN COOK always said...?
+As my mother **FABIENNE SILVIE KIVLEN COOK** always said...?
-"You'll catch more flies with honey."
+``You'll catch more flies with honey.``

-That is a FALLACIOUS CIRCLE OF LOGIC that suggests: "Lie to people indiscriminately, in order to get ahead in life."
+That is a FALLACIOUS CIRCLE OF LOGIC that suggests:
+``Lie to people indiscriminately, in order to get ahead in life.``

 MAYBE I am wrong about that... but, I really have made no observations that indicate that INTELLIGENCE alone, will allow any single person to succeed in our society.
+Nor will having a single shred of DIGNITY or INTEGRITY.

 That is why I write as often as I do, AND record these various videos, and audio logs.

 | Date         | Length     | File                           | Name                                                                                                        |
 |:-------------|:-----------|:-------------------------------|:------------------------------------------------------------------------------------------------------------|